 Do you want certainty in these uncertain times?
 Trust in Jesus – accept what He did for you on the cross, then live for Him – If you do, you won’t ever regret it.

-Causes of dead birds
+Causes of Birds Dying

 Human activity is the greatest cause of bird extinction around the world.
 The top human causes of bird extinction involve: the increased human population, destruction of habitat (through development for habitation, logging, animal and single-crop agriculture, and invasive plants), bird trafficking, egg collecting, pollution (in fertilizers impacting native plants and diversity, pesticides, herbicides directly impacting them as well as the plant and animal food birds eat, including the food for their food source further down along the food chain), and climate change and global warming.
 Due to the increasing human population, people seek additional space from what was once wild.
 This is a major contributor to extinction.